spookylukey/django-paypal/README.md

 ToDo:
 =====

-*   I'm not master of encryption and the Shared Secrets implementation is just a stab in the dark.
+* Shared Secrets: I'm not master of encryption and the Shared Secrets implementation is just a stab in the dark.
 The implementation should be vetted before production use.

-* Scattered throughout the code are triple hash ### ToDo comments with little actionable items.
+* Fixmes: Scattered throughout the code are triple hash ### FIXME comments with little actionable items.

-* TESTS.
-Yah, this needs some test scripts bad...

-* IPN / NVP / PaymentInfo - there are three models running around there probably only need to be two.
-Do direct payments send an IPN postback?
+* Testing: Not enough coverage.

-* Lots of fields store QueryDict dumps b/c we're not sure exactly what we're getting - would be cool to be able to access those fields like they were a dict (JSONField)
+* Query Fields: Lots of fields store QueryDict dumps b/c we're not sure exactly what we're getting - would be cool to be able to access those fields like they were a dict (JSONField)

-* Express Checkout flow with recurring payments doesn't like the tokens its getting...

-* Would also be awesome to have a feed of successful payments so you keep up to date with how rich you're getting.
+* Feeds: Would also be awesome to have a feed of successful payments so you keep up to date with how rich you're getting.

 License (MIT)
 =============